 With the work surface we were asked to do something a little bit different.
 We stripped down all the layers of peeling varnish revealing an attractive, if pitted, pine finish.

 The shabby chic paint of choice for the turned desk legs and the frame was Lulworth Blue from Farrow and Ball.
 It’s an attractive, vibrant colour that worked well with other interior finishes.
+And. it’s a colour that just missed out on a place in the top ten shabby chic painting colours of 2013.

 It’s certainly the case that a bit of shabby-chic inspiration saved the day for this particular old school desk.